 Large Cap Value Equity Composite

-The Cooke & Bieler Large Cap Value Equity Composite (Composite) whose inception date is January 1,1977 includes all fully discretionary, fee paying, large cap value equity tax-exempt portfolios managed for more than one quarter.
+The Cooke & Bieler Large Cap Value Equity Composite (Composite) whose inception date is January 1, 1977 includes all fully discretionary, fee paying, large cap value equity tax-exempt portfolios managed for more than one quarter.
 Prior to 2013, the minimum market value was $1 million.
-Prior to July 1, 2010, the Composite included only employee benefit tax-exempt portfolios.
-For investment purposes, we generally define large cap equity securities as those of companies whose market capitalization is greater than $4.5b and within the range of the Russell 1000® Index at initial time of purchase.
+For investment purposes, we generally define large cap equity securities as those of companies whose market capitalization is within the range of the Russell 1000® Index at initial time of purchase.
 Securities are selected using the firm’s fundamental, bottom-up approach.
 Portfolios are more concentrated, typically holding approximately 40-50 securities.
 The Composite was created in January 1997.

 The standard fee agreement for a segregated account is 0.65 of 1% per annum on the first $25 million, 0.45 of 1% per annum on the next $25 million, and 0.38 of 1% per annum on the balance, however fees are negotiable.
 Net of fee returns are calculated quarterly by deducting one quarter of the model fee rate of 0.65% from the gross of fee Composite return.
 The Composite includes accounts that pay performance-based fees.
 From 1/1/2007 through 12/31/2010, net of fee returns reflected the deduction of actual management fees and are net of any performance-based fees.

 For comparison purposes, the Composite is measured against the Russell 1000® Value Index and the S&P 500® Index.
-Prior to 1/1/15, the S&P 500 Index was shown as the primary benchmark and the Russell 1000® Value was the secondary benchmark.
+Prior to 1/1/15, the S&P 500® Index was shown as the primary benchmark and the Russell 1000® Value was the secondary benchmark.
 The indices returns are provided to represent the environment existing during the periods shown and are not covered by the report of independent verifiers.
-Russell Investment Group is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
-Russell® is a trademark of Russell Investment Group.
+FTSE Russell is a subsidiary of London Stock Exchange Group (LSEG) and is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
+Russell® is a trademark of FTSE Russell Indexes.
 The S&P 500® Index is a trademark of McGraw-Hill, Inc.

 - The Firm is defined as Cooke & Bieler, L.P., an independent investment management firm and is registered as an investment adviser under the Investment Advisers Act of 1940.
 Registration does not imply a certain level of skill or training.